mikolalysenko/mudb/heldb/README.md

     },
 };

-const socketServer = createSocketServer({
+// Next we create a locally socket server const socketServer = createSocketServer({
     local: {},
 });

-const server = createServer({
+// We pass the protocol and socket server to the constructor of the server const server = createServer({
     protocol,
     socketServer,
 });

-server.start({
+// Then we initialize the server server.start({
     message: {},
     rpc: {},